top of page

 Common Areas Affected by Tendonitis

-It is more likely to occur in the: Base of your thumb, Elbow, Knee, Hip, Shoulder, Achilles tendon.
-It can also be classified into different types: Achilles Tendinitis, Supraspinatus Tendonitis, Peroneal Tendonitis, Extensor Tendonitis, Patellar Tendonitis, Tennis/Golfer’s Elbow, De Quervain’s Stenosing Tenosynovitis, Trigger Finger/Thumb, Tendonitis Of The Wrist.
+Various areas of the body can be affected by tendonitis, including the base of the thumb, elbow, knee, hip, shoulder, and Achilles tendon.
+Furthermore, it can be categorized into different types such as Achilles Tendinitis, Supraspinatus Tendonitis, Peroneal Tendonitis, Extensor Tendonitis, Patellar Tendonitis, Tennis/Golfer’s Elbow, De Quervain’s Stenosing Tenosynovitis, Trigger Finger/Thumb, and Tendonitis Of The Wrist. .

 Signs And Symptoms